DaveEveritt/unix-for-life/readme.md

 > Be generous in what you accept, rigorous in what you emit.
 > —[Chapter 1](https://paulvanderlaken.com/2019/09/17/17-principles-of-unix-software-design/)

-I rediscovered the timeless *Basics of the Unix Philosophy* buried in my files awhile ago, and immediately thought how good it would be to adapt them for use as a socio-political-organisational model or way of being.
-Then thought (as I often do) “I’ll make a repo for that…” because I’d absorbed the document internally and realised that I follow it in actual life without even thinking.
-I wanted to share this knowledge, so here’s my attempt to translate these principles to human life.
+I rediscovered the timeless *Basics of the Unix Philosophy* buried in my files awhile ago, and immediately thought how good it would be to adapt them for use as a human rather than a machine.
+So I made a repo for it, because I’d absorbed the document internally and realised that I follow some of the principles in actual life without even thinking about it.
+So in the Unix spirit of sharing, here’s my attempt to translate these principles to human life.

 ---